What Is Pile Foundation?

 2. Friction Pile

-When the foundation of structural has loose soil, then the friction piles are extended to a depth that frictional resistance developed at the sides of the piles equals the load coming on the piles.
-A friction pile is generally utilized where hard foundation strata available at greater depth.
+When the foundation of the structure has loose soil, then the friction piles are extended to a depth that frictional resistance developed at the sides of the piles equals the load coming on the piles.
+A friction pile is generally utilized where hard foundation strata are available at greater depth.

 3. Compaction Pile

-When piles are driven in loose granular soil with the aim of increasing the bearing capacity of the soil, the pile’s arc termed as compaction piles.
-These types of pile foundations are themselves do not carry any load.
+When piles are driven in loose granular soil with the aim of increasing the bearing capacity of the soil, the pile’s arc is termed a compaction pile.
+These types of pile foundations themselves do not carry any load.